mtanaka1117/enshu/README.md

 The folder `adaptiveleak/unit_tests` contains two directories of unit tests.
 These tests execute small portions of the encoding and sampling process.
 To run the test suite, navigate to the corresponding directory and run the command `python <file-name>.py`.
 All the tests should pass.

 ## Hardware (TI MSP430)
 The hardware experiments supplement the simulator by executing AGE on a microcontroller.
-This section requires a TI MSP430 FR5994, as well as a HM-10 BLE module and four jumper wires.
+This section requires a TI MSP430 FR5994 MCU, as well as a HM-10 Bluetooth Low Energy (BLE) module and four jumper wires.
 To load programs onto the MSP430, you will also need [Code Composer Studio (CCS)](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html) from Texas Instruments.
 The provided implementation was tested on CCSv10.
+Finally, to run end-to-end experiments, you will need another computer (e.g. laptop) with BLE capabilities.
 The sections below describe how to configure and run experiments on the MCU.

 ### Serializing Sampling Policies and Datasets
 The folder 'adaptiveleak/msp' contains the MSP430 implementation of all sampling policies and encoding algorithms.
 This code provides a backbone that features common functionality for all sampling policies.
 The project uses conditional compilation to customize itself for a given sampling policy and encoding procedure.
 The script `adaptiveleak/serialize_policy.py` generates a C header file that sets the parameters for a given sampling policy.
 You can run this script with the following command (must be in the `adaptiveleak` directory).